Traditional and modular construction are very different from one another. Premier Guarantee examines the pros and cons

 Weather: As the major parts of construction are carried out in a factory, modular builds don’t run the risk of being rained off.
 Vandalism too is far less of a problem.

 Health, safety and quality: Factory conditions allow for far greater control and improvement of all three compared with the traditional building site.

-Environmentally friendly: Modular builds are more energy efficient, create less waste and increase the use of sustainable materials.
-There is also a reduction in the carbon footprint of the build as less people are travelling to and from the site.
+Environmentally friendly: Modular builds are more energy-efficient, create less waste and increase the use of sustainable materials.
+There is also a reduction in the carbon footprint of the build as fewer people are travelling to and from the site.